Belgian surrealist painter Olivier Lamboray has lived in Bali for about 20 years.

 But when asked about why he became a painter, the answer sparks fast and clear: it’s psychoanalysis.
 “From one canvas to another, I dig a little bit deeper,” he confessed.
 “My ex-Balinese wife was at the centre of my work.
 I’m a romantic person.
 But now, I’m ready for the next step,” he rapidly added.

 Olivier Lamboray seems to be obsessed with the idea of time, hence his latest compulsion with clocks.
 “Time is important.
 Impermanence, evaporation, and dissipation are important concepts to me.
 Now that I am into clocks, I intend to symbolise the idea of a vortex, the idea of teleportation – all my clocks are empty.
 They bring you through a space-time continuum,” he explained with excitement.

 He built his career without much personal strategy and has had little contact with agents, except for one in France.
-For him, everything came together step by step, “one thing leading to another,” like he mentioned several times about how fast his name grew the last couple of years and being invited everywhere to receive prizes and awards.
+For him, everything came together step by step, “one thing leading to another,” he mentioned several times how fast his name grew over the last couple of years and being invited everywhere to receive prizes and awards.

 He is already featured on Art Price, the world leader of art market information.
 This year, Olivier Lamboray will be exhibiting his latest masterpieces in places as diverse as Manoir Pirenne (Belgium), Toowoomba Grammar Art Show (Australia), Bremerhaven (Germany), and next year in Brussels (Belgium) and Amsterdam (The Netherlands).